 "Birthday traditions vary depending on where your family comes from, where you live, what language you speak, or even how much money you have," Curry said.
 "However, all birthday celebrations have three things in common: the party, the gifts and those special milestone birthdays."

 Tennyson High School's multimedia class got involved in the exhibit by recalling their favorite birthdays.
-The written reminiscences from teenagers of Mexican, Filipino and Eritrean heritage are part of
+The written reminiscences from teenagers of Mexican, Filipino and Eritrean heritage are part of the place settings at a table decorated with a birthday cake and hats.

 Tennyson student Armando Elias also donated a 1998 picture of himself on his seventh birthday with dabs of cake frosting covering his nose and face.